-Q & A About Appeal And Post-Conviction Relief
+Q&A About Criminal Appeals And Post-Conviction Relief

-If you have been convicted of a crime and you believe the court made a legal error during the conviction process, you may have grounds to file an appeal or seek post-conviction relief.
+If you have been convicted of a crime, and you believe the court made a legal error during the conviction process, you may have grounds to file an appeal or seek post-conviction relief.
 The appeals process can be a difficult one, so you will want experienced attorneys on your team to give you effective legal counsel and help you with the next step in your appeal.

 Q: What is an appeal?
 If my loved one has lost a trial, is an appeal like a second trial where the court can hear new evidence or mistakes from the first trial can be corrected?